 How can we train ourselves to listen in a way that enables us to continuously, collectively write and make use of history?
 And how can publications, which act as vessels for our impressions and convictions, also provide a medium for this listening, even as they involve the distortion, contamination, and revision of more or less faithful (which is to say promiscuous) memories?
-Hardworking Goodlooking—a “studio and publishing hauz” devoted to tropical aesthetics, vernacular artisanship, and the value of the invisible—will address these questions through a number of reenactments: a phone-call lecture, deep listening workshops, and acts of publication that previously have been presented elsewhere, in different contexts and for different audiences.
-(Hardworking Goodlooking’s cofounder Lobregat Balaguer published the essay “Tropico Vernacular” in Triple Canopy in 2016, following a talk on the relationship between Filipino graphic design and the legacy of dictatorship, postcolonial identity, and uneven economic development.)
+Hardworking Goodlooking—a studio and publishing “hauz” devoted to tropical aesthetics, vernacular artisanship, and the value of the invisible—will address these questions through a number of reenactments: a phone-call lecture, deep listening workshops, and acts of publication that previously have been presented elsewhere, in different contexts and for different audiences.
+(For more on Hardworking Goodlooking’s work, read cofounder Clara Balaguer’s essay “Tropico Vernacular,” published by Triple Canopy in 2016 following a talk on the relationship between Filipino graphic design and the legacy of dictatorship, postcolonial identity, and uneven economic development.)

-Triple Canopy invited Hardworking Goodlooking to organize this program—which is hosted by Tai Kwun Contemporary’s Booked art-book fair—as part of the magazine’s ongoing work on the role of listening and the settings in which speech and sound can be heard and have a meaningful effect.
+Triple Canopy invited Hardworking Goodlooking to organize Once Again, with Feeling—which is hosted by Tai Kwun Contemporary’s Booked art-book fair—as part of the magazine’s ongoing work on the role of listening and the settings in which speech and sound can be heard and have a meaningful effect.
 (This work is centered on a yearlong residency at the Hammer Museum, which will lead to the publication of works as part of the forthcoming issue Two Ears and One Mouth, examining how we speak and listen and who has the right and capacity to be heard.)

 3/F Talks and Performances Area